OLEANDER / SIGILS

 Martin Higgins

-I use their words because they once were my words and my tongue stings from their taste.
+I use their words because they once were my words, and my tongue stings from their taste.
 But Confession is the first station at the beginning of my inbred redemption cycle, so I have nowhere else to begin.

-It took my fiery, red-faced renunciation of the tenets and dogmas of Mother Church to spare me from the horrors of LaSalle Military Academy, the Seminary and then a life of celibate service.
-During my repudiation, my own mother - the woman who sat at the kitchen table with me and led me through the Baltimore Catechism - finally broke down, teary-eyed, and whispered, "All right.
+It took my fiery, red-faced renunciation of the tenets and dogmas of Mother Church to spare me from the horrors of LaSalle Military Academy, the Seminary, and then a life of celibate service.
+During my repudiation, my mother – the woman who sat at the kitchen table with me and led me through the Baltimore Catechism – finally broke down, teary-eyed, and whispered, "All right.
 It's okay.
 I don't believe it all either."

-That stopped my young heart cold, but I continued to argue and struggle like a victorious prize-fighter, swept up in the heat of the bout, too busy dancing and jabbing, too punch drunk to let the referee lift his arm in triumph.
+That stopped my young heart cold, but I continued to argue and struggle like a victorious prize fighter, swept up in the heat of the bout, too busy dancing and jabbing, too punch drunk to let the referee lift his arm in triumph.

-The impact of her words was not a victory for me, not a triumph of honesty over blind faith or even a moment of shared empty-soul camaraderie between mother and first son.
-“We believe in nothing” was her message “as a family, we have no faith.”
+The impact of her words was not a victory for me, not a triumph of honesty over blind faith, or even a moment of shared empty-soul camaraderie between mother and first son.
+"We believe in nothing" was her message.

 The sobering chill of that thought re-wrote volumes of my memories.
 Mom's simple homilies?
 Meaningless.
-Dad's big show of "going to church" and belonging to all the right religious organizations?
+Dad's big show of "going to church" and belonging to all the expected religious organizations?
 A sham.
-My time as an Altar boy?
-Jesus!

 Hoc est corpus.

-But the framework of my life had already been Martyr-oriented, sacrifice driven, given to expect the trials of Job when all seems to be good and happy and prosperous.
-I want to spit in the face of the person responsible for rigging me this way, for putting my piece of cheese at the end of the electrified maze corridor, for setting up my savings account in the great beyond, so there is no interest, just penalty, but I would wind up wiping spittle from my mirror.
+I want to spit in the face of the person responsible for rigging me this way, for putting my piece of cheese at the end of the electrified maze corridor, for setting up my savings account in the great beyond so, there is no interest, just penalties.

 Lies in my past.